zgordon/vanillapress/README.md

 *Changed*

 - Refactored with Babel and ES6
-- Light functional refactoring with Underscore
+- Refactored with more functional programming using Underscore

 *Added*